Blog

 sfc /scannow

-4. After completion, restart your computer.
+4. When you're done, restart your computer.

 If the problem persists, proceed to the next step.